 - To achieve a consistent brushed look on larger parts, finish it by hand with a hand pad, going in the same direction you were buffing in.

-Wow, what a transformation!
-Thanks for sharing those pictures Matt, happy to see the products are making a difference for you.
-Your business is much appreciated!
+Thanks for your feedback Dale!
+It's great to hear the wheels are making a difference for you.
+Your business is greatly appreciated!